dd-hendon/nc-news/README.md

 A basic reddit clone.
 Featuring topics, articles, users and comments.
 Consumers of the API can retrieve, post, edit and delete.

+Current features:

+- Topics, users and articles can all be served as arrays
+- Articles can be served by their own id
+- Articles can be updated with votes
+- Arrays of comments for each article can be served by article id
+- Comments can be served by their own id
+- Comments can be created and must be associated with an article id
+- Comments can be deleted

 ## Hosted Version

 https://nc-news-ddhendon.herokuapp.com/api